google-research/language/language/asqa/README.md

   --null_score_diff_threshold 0
 ```

-Note: This assumes that the transformers library was cloned from github using
+Note: This command assumes that the transformers library was cloned from github using
 the install script above.
 If not, you can download `run_qa.py` from [here](https://github.com/huggingface/transformers/blob/master/examples/pytorch/question-answering/run_qa.py).

 Note: The above command takes ~30 mins to run on a CPU.
-This can be
+The computation can be
-significantly sped up if you have access to a GPU(s).
+significantly fastened if you have access to a GPU(s).

 #### STEP-3: Take the Roberta output and run evaluation
 The following command will compute the final evaluation metrics: